Eating Well for Digestive Health

 Get some exercise every day.
-Walking 30 to 45 minutes a day won’t just help with your constipation, it will also improve your mood and your fitness level.
+Walking 30 to 45 minutes a day.
+It will help with your constipation.
+It will also improve your mood and your fitness level, too.

-Ask your health care provider if any of the medications you’re taking might be causing constipation and if there are any alternatives.
+Ask your healthcare provider if any of the medicines you’re taking might be causing constipation and if there are any alternatives.

 More eating tips for better digestion

 No matter what your digestive health issues are, you’ll probably benefit from choosing whole foods over processed foods.
 Processed foods are foods that have been changed by food companies before you eat them.
 Whole foods are foods that are eaten in their natural state, like that shiny apple or juicy tomato.

 Processed foods often have a lot of added (and unwanted) fat, sugar, and salt.
 A lot of their original nutrients may be lost as well.
 For instance, whole grains have their outer shells removed to become processed grains, such as white flour.
 As a rule, whole foods are better for your digestive health and your overall health.
 Here are simple swaps to make: